jnozzi/cocoadev.com/SiteContent/General/MultipleDocumentsTreatedAsOne.markdown

 I have been digging through this site and Apple docs, but I am still lost.
-I am '''very''' new to cocoa, so please exuse me if I am missing something fundamental.
+I am **very** new to cocoa, so please exuse me if I am missing something fundamental.

 I am seeking design advice on approaching the following problem: